-Alzheimer's care: Simple tips for daily tasks
+Alzheimer's and dementia care: Tips for daily tasks

 Create a safe environment

-Alzheimer's disease impairs judgment and problem-solving skills, increasing a person's risk of injury.
+Dementia impairs judgment and problem-solving skills, increasing a person's risk of injury.
 To promote safety:

 - Use locks.
 Install locks on cabinets that contain anything potentially dangerous, such as medicine, alcohol, guns, toxic cleaning substances, dangerous utensils and tools.